 In an effort to promote interest in independent community pharmacy ownership, the National Community Pharmacists Association (NCPA) and the NCPA Foundation have established the Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
 The goal of the Competition is to motivate pharmacy students to create the blueprint necessary for buying an existing independent community pharmacy or to develop a new pharmacy.
 The Competition is the first national competition of its kind in the pharmacy profession and is named to honor two great champions of independent pharmacy, the late Neil Pruitt, Sr., and the late H. Joseph Schutte.
 Through this competition, NCPA is better able to prepare tomorrow's pharmacy entrepreneurs for a successful future.

-The team members and team advisor of the three finalists will receive complimentary registration, travel and lodging to the NCPA Convention.
-After the live presentations are scored, the awards are as follows:
+The team members and team advisor of the 3 finalists will receive complimentary registration, travel, and lodging to the NCPA Convention.
+After the live presentations have been evaluated and scored, the following awards will be presented:

 FIRST PLACE: $3000 to the NCPA student chapter, and $3000 in the Dean's name to promote independent pharmacy at the school.
 The team members, team advisor, and Dean will receive complimentary registration, travel, and lodging to the Multiple Location Conference in February 2018.

 SECOND PLACE: $2000 to the NCPA student chapter, and $2000 in the Dean's name to promote independent pharmacy at the school.